ecnivs/Crank/README.md

 ## 🛠️ Prerequisites
 - Python 3.x (Tested with Python 3.11 using `pyenv`)
 - Required Python libraries (listed in `requirements.txt`)
+- The `video_editor` Python extension module (built from Rust source)
-- `ffmpeg` installed and available in your system PATH (required for video processing)
+- `ffmpeg` and `ffprobe` installed and available in your system PATH (required for video processing)
 - Google API credentials for Google Sheets and YouTube automation (stored as JSON files, see below)
 - Voice files compatible with your setup for one-shot voice cloning (WAV samples)

 #### Environment Variables
 Crank uses a .env file to load sensitive keys and config values.